AbsaOSS/pramen/README.md

   parallel.tasks = 1

-  # SyncWatcher-Py settings
+  # Pramen-Py settings
   py {
     # This is mandatory of you want to use Python transformations
-    location = "/opt/SyncWatcher-Py/bin"
+    location = "/opt/Pramen-Py/bin"

-    # Optionally you can specify SyncWatcher-Py executable name
+    # Optionally you can specify Pramen-Py executable name
-    executable = "syncwatcher-py"
+    executable = "pramen-py"

-    # Optionally you can override the default command line pattern for SyncWatcher-Py
+    # Optionally you can override the default command line pattern for Pramen-Py
     cmd.line.template = "@location/@executable transformations run @pythonClass -c @metastoreConfig --info-date @infoDate"

     # Optionally you can override the default number of log lines to include in email notifications on a transformation failure.